dsnehasish74/Copy_Tracker_ChromeExtention/README.md

   ## Video Example:
   [![Copy Tracker](https://img.youtube.com/vi/7CYxoZMpFys/0.jpg)](https://youtu.be/7CYxoZMpFys)

-  click here to see the video
+  click on the image to see the video

   ## Setup